fedora-infra/rpmautospec/doc/opting-in.rst

 history of your git repository up until the most recent commit that changes the ``changelog`` file.

-More explanations on how the ``%autochangelog`` macro works can be found in :ref:`using-autochangelog`.

 .. note::

-    Congratulations for opting into `rpmautospec`.
-You may now want to have a look at the :ref:`peculiarities`.
+  More details about how to write multi-line entries or skip commits in the changelog can be found in :ref:`using-autochangelog`.
+  More information about limitations of `rpmautospec` and solutions to some common issues are described in the :ref:`peculiarities`.